Immediate Assistance for Veterans in Need

 Detailed steps on obtaining your Certificate of Eligibility (COE) and applying for VA-backed purchase or refinance loans.

-Adapted Housing Grants for Disabilities
+Adapted Housing Grants (Extreme Cases Only)

 Homelessness Prevention & Support